Angelo Vier

 Angelo Vier (born 23 April 1972) is a German former professional footballer who played as a striker.
 He is the sporting director of BFC Dynamo.

-Career
+Playing career

+Angelo Vier was born in East Berlin in 1972.
+During his youth, he played for the youth teams of BFC Dynamo and received training in the Sportforum Hohenschönhausen.

-Vier spent one season in the Bundesliga with SV Werder Bremen.
+Vier spent one season in the Bundesliga with Werder Bremen.

 Post-playing career

-Following his retirement Vier worked as a player agent and as a consultant to BFC Dynamo.
+Following his retirement Vier worked as a player agent.

-In August 2017, Vier was announced as the sporting director of FC Ingolstadt 04, succeeding Thomas Linke.
+Vier was announced as the new sporting director of BFC Dynamo in May 2015.
+The coach of BFC Dynamo at the time was Thomas Stratos.
+Vier and Stratos had played together at Arminia Bielefeld.
+Vier left BFC Dynamo in August 2017 to become the new sporting director of FC Ingolstadt 04, succeeding Thomas Linke.
 He signed a two-year contract with the 2.
 Bundesliga club.

+Vier eventually returned to BFC Dynamo in September 2022.
+Vier would serve as sports director at BFC Dynamo for three seasons.
+In January 2025, BFC Dynamo eventually announced that Vier will not be extending his contract, which expires in the summer of 2025, for "professional reasons".
+Vier will be succeeded at BFC Dynamo by Enis Alushi.
+According to the club, Vier and Alushi will work together during the second half of the 2024–35, to achieve "a seamless transition".